-Where’s My State Refund – Vermont
+Where’s My State Tax Refund – Vermont

-Where’s My State Refund – Virginia
+Where’s My State Tax Refund – Virginia

 If you want to check the status of your Virginia tax refund, head to the Where’s My Refund? page.
 Click on the link to check your refund status and then enter your SSN, the tax year and your refund in whole dollars.
 You will also need to identify how your filed (e-file or paper file).
 It is also possible to check your status using an automated phone service.
-The number is 804-367-2486.
-Both the online and phone services are available 24 hours a day, seven days a week.

 Taxpayers who file electronically can start checking the status of their return after 72 hours.
 You can check the status of paper returns about four weeks after filing.